-Jim: John, there was so much good stuff in the program last time and we just ran out of time, so we wanted to come back today, continue to talk with Ted Cunningham about this issue of anger.
+Jim Daly: John, there were so much good stuff in the program last time, and we just ran out of time, so we wanted to come back today, continue to talk with Ted Cunningham about this issue of anger.
 And I think in the culture today and in our own relationships with our spouses, with our children, the anger issue is prevalent.
 It’s just there.
-It’s like we have shorter and shorter fuses in our lives today.
+It’s like we have shorter and shorter fuses in - in our lives today.
 And it may be pressure.
 It may be lots of things.
 We’ll talk about that.
-But we wanted to come back today and continue to talk about anger and the way it plays into our relationships and how God views it in our lives.
+But we wanted to come back today and continue to talk about anger and the way it plays into our relationships, and how God views it in our lives.

-Just let me say, if you’re in that place where you’re strugglin' and your marriage is tough and you don’t know if you can get to the next day.
-Perhaps you’re not pleased with the anger that you see in your spouse or yourself.
+Just let me say, if you’re in that place where you’re struggling, and your marriage is tough, and you don’t know if you can get to the next day, perhaps you’re not pleased with the anger that you see in your spouse or yourself.
 We’re here for you.
 Focus on the Family has caring counselors.
 You can call us.
-We will do all we can to put resources in your hands, to talk through the issues with you.
-To provide perhaps even local counseling opportunities that you can follow up on.
+We want you to call us!
+Don’t be embarrassed and don’t hesitate.
+We will do all we can to place resources in your hands, to talk through the issues with you, to provide perhaps even local counseling opportunities that you can follow up on.